Technoplatz/bi/README.md

 ### The first touches to the Instance

 Many Debian instances provided in the marketplaces may not be up-to-date in terms of the latest version of the operating system or some initial resources.
-As soon as the instance is created it is strongly recommended that the following steps should be taken immediately.
+As soon as the instance is created it is highly recommended that the following steps should be taken immediately;

-- Performing an initial update
-- Setting the Time zone
-- Installing Docker Engine

 #### Performing an initial update

 Upgrade the packages that already installed and reboot the instance.
+Reconnect to the instance after rebooting is completed.

 ```bash
 sudo apt-get update && sudo apt-get upgrade -y